 Motherdom is the UK’s first media platform dedicated to maternal mental health and wellbeing.
 Our content is packed with real-life stories, expert advice, yummy recipes and something to giggle at too.
 Our vision is to create a world of happier parents.

-I’m Anna Ceesay.
+I’m Anna Ceesay, the Founding Editor of Motherdom.
 I’m a former BBC journalist and a mum-of-two with personal experience of maternal mental health issues.
-(My daughter is nearly 6 and my son is 2.)
+My daughter is seven and my son is four.

 I experienced low mood and anxiety during my second pregnancy.
 I’m incredibly thankful that I got the help I needed, but after I started to feel better, I realised that the information out there about parents’ mental wellbeing was still quite fragmented.
 I wanted to create a space to put it all together.

 I launched Motherdom because I believe that we need a mainstream media platform dedicated to parents’ mental wellbeing.
 Being a parent to young children can be joyful and wonderful in so many ways, but it can also be tough.
 It’s important to look after our minds (and bodies), so we’re the happiest parents we can be.

 I wanted to share my story and let other parents know they’re not alone.
 Motherdom is not full of depressing stories about how awful it is to be a parent.
 We know that we are truly blessed to have children, and of course, we need to give them all the love and care in the world.
 But we also need to focus on us, as parents.
 As individuals.
 As women and men.

 And it’s being backed by some of the country’s leading experts in maternal mental health and wellbeing, who form my Editorial Board.
 These amazing women review all original articles before they’re published, to ensure that our content is as helpful, supportive and accurate as possible.
 At Motherdom we know that publishing content about maternal mental health has to be done with the utmost care, and we take that responsibility very seriously.